 Separation and Purification:

-Thin Layer Chromatography: Thin layer chromatography of ethanolic extract of R. cordifolia was performed using silica gel 60 as stationary phase on a glass plate.
+Thin Layer Chromatography: Thin layer chromatography on TLC plates using silica gel 60 was used as a stationary phase.
 The ethanolic extract was spotted on TLC and eluted with Methanol: Ethyl acetate (1:1) as solvent system.
 The TLC was developed by Iodine.
-A major spot (yellow-orange) appeared with Rf 0.5 Fig. 1 after which it was poured into the column.
+A major spot (yellow-orange) appeared with Rf 2.5 Fig. 1 after which it was poured into the column.

 After application, the solvent flask was raised to facilitate solvent flow into the column and was run using gravitational force.
 The column was left to run overnight at a flow rate of 0.5 ml/min.

-Preliminary Phytochemical Screening of Rubia cordifolia: Roots of Rubia cordifolia was tested qualitatively for the presence of various phytochemicals like glycosides, alkaloids, triterpenoids, proteins, tannins, and phenols.
+Preliminary Phytochemical Screening of Rubia cordifolia: Roots of Rubia cordifolia was tested qualitatively for the presence of various phyto-chemicals glycosides, alkaloids, triterpenoids, proteins, tannins, and phenols.